 If your company has the time, funding, and patience for it, we recommend a site should be refreshed each year.
-Refreshing content and code of your site frequently also can send signals to the search engines signalling you’re taking the time to invest in user experience.
+Refreshing content and code of your site frequently also can send signals to the search engines signaling you’re taking the time to invest in user experience.

 - They are inspired by (or envious of) the sparkly new websites they’ve seen and are ready to scratch their 30-month itch.

 - They have lost touch with their previous web designer and are in panic mode about the fate of their online presence.

-- There’s a huge Google Algorithm update and site speed needs to be address, or images need to be compressed.
+- There’s a huge Google Algorithm update and site speed needs to be addressed, or images need to be compressed.

 - They are going through a major rebrand, shifting their business focus, or changing their offerings.

 There is usually a disconnect between a client’s assumption that their site needs a total overhaul and the reality of our options.
 For instance, changing the button colors from blue to green does not warrant a new website.
 However, discovering that years of bad code, a messy hodgepodge of untrustworthy plugins, countless bugs, and dysfunctional features are impeding the effectiveness of your website often does mean it’s time for a fresh start.
 You may be asking yourself, as a business owner, is this simply one of life’s unfair certainties we need to accept?
 Going through an epic online site launch every few years is just par for the course?
 We say no.

 Your website may not be on the most solid footing currently—and that’s okay.
 At ACS, we aim to shift the online world’s mindset around the website redesign vs refresh debate with one bold statement: Your next website design should be your last website.
 What does that mean exactly?
 Glad you asked!
 By focusing on constructing a solid, future-proof foundation for your site build, we are setting the stage for a flexible, adaptable online presence that will evolve right along with your business.
 Obsessing over the behind-the-scenes details, ensuring every nail, bolt, and beam is perfectly aligned now, creates a digital property fit for long-term change.